 The IRS has strict guidelines for the kinds of metals that can be included in a gold IRA.
 The only precious metals that can be included are gold, silver, platinum, and palladium.

 Here is an overview of each of the IRS-approved precious metals, as well as the requirements for each.

-Assuming the gold meets the purity standards, it must be deposited into an approved depository.
-An approved depository is a highly secure facility designed to house precious metals.
+Should the gold pass the purity test, it must be securely stored in an approved depository, which is a specialized facility specifically designed to protect precious metals.